 Publication Forum operates under the auspices of the Federation of Finnish Learned Societies (TSV).
 The Steering Group appointed from amongst the scientific community and major organisations in science administration is responsible for the development of the Publication Forum operations.

-- Since 2015, the classification has been used as a quality indicator of the research output produced by universities within the university funding model established by the Ministry of Education and Culture.
-Among the appropriation criteria, scientific and other publications account for 13 per cent of the basic funding to universities.
+Since 2015, the classification has been used as a quality indicator of the research output produced by universities within the university funding model established by the Ministry of Education and Culture.
+Among the appropriation criteria, scientific and other publications account for 13% of the basic funding to universities (14% in 2021).